cleifwork/GCONNECT-CWP/readme.md

 # GConnect Custom WiFi Portal (GCONNECT-CWP)
+> [!NOTE]
+> _Only tested using Omada Cloud-Based Controller.
+Not guaranteed to work with SDN or OC200_

 **GConnect Custom WiFi Portal (GCONNECT-CWP)** is a custom captive portal designed for Omada controllers, providing a seamless and user-friendly interface for WiFi access.
 This portal is tailored to enhance the user experience with a visually appealing design and straightforward functionality.

 ## Interface Description